Printable Montessori Continent 3-Part Cards Make Geography Fun

 Montessori maps and globes

-Stories about real people history, culture, food, and languages
+Stories about history, culture, food, and languages

-When we read picture books that celebrate Asians and Asian Americans, we point out the yellow continent card and talk about the incredible diversity among the 48 countries.
+When we read books that celebrate Asian Americans, we point out the yellow continent card and talk about the incredible diversity among the 48 countries.
 For example, Chinese New Year (春节 / 春節 / Chūnjié) and Korean New Year (설날 Seollal) are Lunar New Year celebrations that occur on the same day but with different cultural traditions.

 Cooking, eating, and reading books about delicious food are also great times to talk about the continents around the world!

-To make the cards attractive and accessible for my preschooler, the 3-part cards displayed in a small wooden card stand.
+To make the cards attractive and accessible for my preschooler, the 3-part cards are displayed in a small wooden card stand.

 Get the Montessori maps and 3-part cards here

-What did your child think of the Montessori continents 3-part cards?
+What did your child think of the Montessori Continents 3-part cards?

 If you try this activity, please let us know in the comments below!
-What age(s) are your kid(s) and how did it go?
+What age(s) are your kid(s), and how did it go?
 We’d love to hear about your learning experience!